flowbox-public/binary/README.md

 and then write an instance of Binary for the type you wish to serialise.
 An example doing exactly this can be found in the Data.Binary module.
-You can also use the Data.Binary.Builder module to efficiently build lazy bytestrings using the ``Builder`` monoid.
-Or, alternatively, the Data.Binary.Get and Data.Binary.Put to serialize/deserialize using the ``Get`` and ``Put`` monads.
+You can also use the Data.Binary2.Builder module to efficiently build lazy bytestrings using the ``Builder`` monoid.
+Or, alternatively, the Data.Binary2.Get and Data.Binary2.Put to serialize/deserialize using the ``Get`` and ``Put`` monads.

 More information in the haddock documentation.